 This is a simple, inexpensive process.
 Buy the right little adapter and you can even take it with you, quickly adding Wi-Fi to any desktop you come across by plugging a tiny device into its USB port.

-The benefits of Wi-Fi are tough to ignore, even in a desktop PC.
+Of course, the benefits of Wi-Fi are tough to ignore, even in a desktop PC.
 With Wi-Fi, you can position your desktop computer anywhere in your home or office, as long as there’s a power outlet nearby.
 You can then connect it to your router without running an Ethernet cable.
 Adding Wi-Fi to your desktop PC can also be useful even if it already has an Ethernet connection.
 With Wi-Fi, you can host a Wi-Fi hotspot on your PC, allowing other devices to connect through its Internet connection.

 Just as you can add Bluetooth to an old computer simply by plugging a little Bluetooth dongle into its USB port, you can add Wi-Fi to a computer by plugging a tiny little dongle into a USB port.
 This is an easy and cheap option.

 You can also add a Wi-Fi card to your desktop PC.
-This involves opening up your PC, and then installing a dedicated internal Wi-Fi card in a PCI Express slot, PCI Express Mini slot, or something similar.
+This involves opening up your PC, and then installing a dedicated internal Wi-Fi card in a PCI Express (PCIe) slot, PCI Express Mini slot, or something similar.
 Assuming your PC is designed to be opened easily and has a spare slot for an expansion card, this should work well.